Borrus-sudo/algo/README.md

 # DSA
-Random implementation of some stuff
+Implementation and benchmarking of some random stuff